Skip to main content

 • Name it lemons

-• Under Color Indicates: select Selected Areas for intuitive visual feedback.
+• Under Color Indicates: select Selected Areas.

-• Color: choose a bright lime green for easy visibility against the image.
+• Color: choose a bright lime green.

 Selecting the Glass of the Bottle